gregablu-ai/audio-anomaly-detection-u-net/README.md

 - ESC-50
 - UrbanSound8K

-Audio samples were filtered to obtain clips between 5 and 9 seconds in duration in order to ensure dataset consistency.
+Audio samples were filtered to obtain clips between 5 and 9 seconds in duration to ensure dataset consistency.

 ---